mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/the-lessons-of-history.md

 - Suddenly we perceive to what a perilous minority we belong on the impartial planet.
 - Nature smiles at the union of freedom and equality in our utopias.
 - When religion declines Communism grows.
 - Polemos pater panton (War, or competition, is the father of all things, the potent source of ideas, inventions, institutions, and states.
-Peace is an unstable equilibrium, which can be preserved only by acknowledged supremacy or equal power). —Heracleitus
+Peace is an unstable equilibrium, which can be preserved only by acknowledged supremacy or equal power). — Heracleitus
 - The men who can manage men manage the men who can manage only things, and the men who can manage money manage all.
 - Moral codes differ because they adjust to the situation.
 Morals in hunter era were very different from agricultural era: greed, cruelty, polygamy.
 - Man’s sins are the relics of his rise rather than the stigmata of his fall.